CappaCoppa/JG-Admin/README.md

 - React - for front-end
 - MongoDB - for back-end
 - MongoDB realm - for the connection to the database and authentification of the user.
+- Styled-components - for the styling of the application.